neutron-org/dex-quint-model/modelReport.md

 Overall, we ran 100000 simulations, each of the length 50.
 At every state of the simulation, we inspected the invariants described above.
 We tracked and confirmed that the following properties were true:
- - A tranche was exhausted through cancellation.
+ - A tranche was exhausted through cancellation (true in ~50% of all explored states).
- - A tranche was exhausted through a series of withdrawals.
+ - A tranche was exhausted through a series of withdrawals (true in ~30% of all explored states).
- - A single tranche was shared by multiple users.
+ - A single tranche was shared by multiple users (true in ~30% of all explored states).
- - A single swap needed to used liquidity from both a tranche and a pool.
+ - A single swap needed to used liquidity from both a tranche and a pool (true in ~3% of all explored states).

  Descriptively, we saw among the inspected scenarios interactions of swaps with both pools and tranches, as well as multiple users placing their orders, withdrawing proceeds repeatedly and cancelling their placements.
  The type of interaction that caused the recent bug in the DEX having to do with cancellations was found among the generated traces.

-## Model Simulation: Intuition on Coverage
-What can we say about how much of the behaviors our simulations are able to cover?
-With the state space defined by 7 actions (6 proper actions and block progress) and a large choice of numerical parameters for ticks, fees, and amounts, the first intuition is that we cannot say much.
+Another modification that enabled us to explore more breadth was projecting the model onto only a part of the available actions.
-However, we ought to recognize that certain kinds of bugs do not distinugish between all individual setups of numerical bugs.
+This modificatino comes from the insight that certain kinds of bugs do not distinguish between all individual setups of numerical bugs.
 Rather, what matters are relations between numerical choices.

 For instance: